|On-line Readings in Public Relations by Michael Turney|

 "Because the focus was so personal, the reporters asked continuously for personal speculations.
 Do you think an event will be damaging?
 Do you think the company will suffer?
 Such speculation had been irrelevant to the earlier generation of reporters, who focused on the underlying events.
 Modern journalism was intensely subjective - "interpretive" - and speculation was its lifeblood."

 I couldn't have said that better myself and, obviously, I wouldn't have quoted it unless I thought it merited consideration.
-Crichton's view of the changes in journalism would have been worth reading and thinking about when it was written back in 1996, but it merits even more consideration now because the trends he highlighted then have spread farther and intensified even more.
+Crichton's view of the changes in journalism would have been worth reading and thinking about when it was written back in 1996.
+It merits even more consideration now because the trends he highlighted then have spread farther and intensified even more.

-Regrettably, most textbooks and references on media relations - including some of my earlier online articles - haven't fully kept up with these changes.
+Regrettably, most textbooks and references on media relations - including some of my earlier online articles - aren't fully keeping up with these changes.